Online mirror descent and dual averaging: keeping pace in the dynamic case: Formal definitions

-\comment{ To conclude, throughout the paper we shall try to stick to the following naming convention: greek letters will denote scalars, lower-case roman letters will denote vectors, and capital calligraphic letters shall denote sets.}
+To conclude, throughout the paper we shall try to stick to the following naming convention: greek letters will denote scalars, lower-case roman letters will denote vectors, and capital caligraphic letters shall denote sets.
+Any deviations from this convention (or the hat notation as in~\eqref{eq:dualvec_notation}) are intended to follow other conventions in the literature.